tradle/dedupe-deps/README.md

 ## Usage

 ```sh
 # run in project root
 # "DEBUG=dedupe-deps" is optional, if you want to see what files are being deduped
 DEBUG=dedupe-deps dedupe-deps --dir .
 ```

+To do a dry-run, add a `--dry-run` flag

 Or put it in your package.json, e.g.: